-07. Local Government Benchmarking Framework

-51.0 2018/19 Q2 2018/19 Q1 2019/20 Q2 20 019/20 Annual PI Code PI Value Value Value Value Status Short Trend Note Target 2019/20 Benchmark CORP6 Corporate Indicator - Sickness Absence Days per Employee (All employees) 8.55 3.56 2.52 4.49 • Q2 19/20: Off Target The 'Wellness@Midlothian' project continues to make progress, work on targeted intervention is now underway.
+07. Local Government Benchmarking Framework DI Code DI 2018/19 Q3 2018/19 Q1 2019/20 Q2 2019/20 Q3 2 019/20 Annual Danahmarik PI Code PI Value Value Value Value Value Status Short Trend Note Target 2019/20 Benchmark CORP6 Corporate Indicator - Sickness Absence Days per Employee (All employees) 8.55 6.34 2.52 4.49 7.23 Q3 19/20: Off Target The 'Wellness@Midlothian' project continues to make progress, work on targeted intervention is now underway.
 The top five areas within the council for sickness absence have been identified and the Human Resources Business Partners will be working with relevant Service Managers to further analyse the findings with a view to determining suitable interventions.
-Work is also underway to create a training programme to roll out face to face training within areas with high absence levels.
+MAW training will be rolled out starting February 2020.
+Areas of high absence occurrences will be targeted in the first instance.
 Specific workplace resilience training and mentally healthy workplace training will continue to be rolled out throughout the organisation.
-It is also planned to re-launch the functionality of MiTeam to remind Managers of its use in the Maximising Attendance at Work process.
+The re-launch of the functionality of MiTeam to remind Managers of its use in the Maximising Attendance at Work process has recently been undertaken.
+It must remain a key priority of service managers to review the absence data available to them via 7.5